kohanlee1995/MHCfovea/README.md

 ## Overview

 First, the predictor, an ensemble model of multiple convolutional neural networks (CNN model), was trained on 150 observed alleles.
 In the predictor, 42 important positions were highlighted from MHC-I sequence (182 a.a.) using ScoreCAM.
 Next, we made predictions on 150 observed alleles and 12,858 unobserved alleles against a peptide dataset (number: 254,742), and extracted positive predictions (score > 0.9) to generate the binding motif of an allele.
 Then, after clustering the N-terminal and C-terminal sub-motifs, we build hyper-motifs and the corresponding allele signatures based on 42 important positions to reveal the relation between binding motifs and MHC-I sequences.
+The resultant pairs of hyper-motifs and allele signatures can be easily queried through a web interface (https://mhcfovea.ailabs.tw)

 <p align="center"><img src="figures/overview.png" alt="" width="800"></p>